The Drumhead

 "The Drumhead" is the 95th episode of the syndicated American science fiction television series Star Trek: The Next Generation and the 21st episode of the program's fourth season.
 The episode was directed by cast member Jonathan Frakes.
-It takes the form of a courtroom drama.
+It takes the form of a courtroom drama, and is named for a drumhead court-martial, which is one that takes place on the field of battle.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, an explosion aboard the Enterprise leads to a high-level investigation headed by Admiral Norah Satie (played by Jean Simmons), a retired officer renowned for her skill at exposing conspiracies.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, an explosion aboard the Enterprise leads to a high-level investigation headed by Admiral Norah Satie (Jean Simmons), a retired officer renowned for her skill at exposing conspiracies.

 Plot

-When an explosion within the dilithium chamber of the Federation starship Enterprise's main engineering appears to be the work of sabotage, Starfleet Command dispatches a retired rear admiral from the Legal Division of its Support Services Section, Norah Satie (Jean Simmons), to lead an investigation to uncover the cause.
+When an explosion within the dilithium chamber of the Federation starship Enterprise's main engineering appears to be the work of sabotage, Starfleet Command dispatches Norah Satie (Jean Simmons), a retired rear admiral from the Legal Division of its Support Services Section, to lead an investigation to uncover the cause.

 Worf (Michael Dorn) discovers that J'Dan (Henry Woronicz), a Klingon exchange officer, had been using modified hypospray syringes to encode information into amino acid sequences for secret transport.
 J'Dan admits his collaboration with the Romulans but attests that he did not sabotage the chamber.
-Satie and Captain Jean-Luc Picard (Patrick Stewart) interview crew members who associated with J'Dan, including Dr. (Cmdr.)
-Beverly Crusher and medical technician Simon Tarses (Spencer Garrett).
-Meanwhile, Chief Engineer (Lt.
-Cmdr.)
-Geordi La Forge (LeVar Burton) and Lieutenant Commander Data (Brent Spiner) determine that the hatch had failed due to simple fatigue, not sabotage.
+Satie and Captain Jean-Luc Picard (Patrick Stewart) interview crew members who associated with J'Dan, including Dr. Beverly Crusher and medical technician Simon Tarses (Spencer Garrett).
+Satie's aide Sabin (Bruce French) suspects Tarses of lying when questioned, and Satie orders surveillance on Tarses despite Picard's objection that there is no evidence against him.

-Picard considers the matter closed, but Satie expands her search for traitors, revealing Tarses' Romulan heritage and questioning Picard's guilt following his time as Locutus of Borg.
-Satie's political ally Admiral Thomas Henry (Earl Billings) attends the tribunals.
-Picard begins to compare the tribunal to a drumhead, resembling a battle-field court-martial of the 18th and 19th centuries infamous for its numerous miscarriages of justice.
+Meanwhile, Chief Engineer Geordi La Forge (LeVar Burton) and Lieutenant Commander Data (Brent Spiner) determine that the explosion was caused by simple metal fatigue, not sabotage.
+Picard considers the matter closed, but Satie intensifies her investigation of Tarses, forcing him to reveal that his grandfather was a Romulan.
+When Picard attempts to put a stop to the investigation, Satie begins investigating Picard himself, with Admiral Thomas Henry (Earl Billings) from Starfleet Security in attendance.

-Picard recalls a quote from Satie's own father Aaron Satie: "With the first link, the chain is forged.
+Satie attempts to cast doubt on Picard's loyalty by citing a number of recent incidents, including Picard's assimilation by the Borg.
+Picard responds with a quote from Satie's own father, respected jurist Aaron Satie: "With the first link, the chain is forged.
 The first speech censured, the first thought forbidden, the first freedom denied, chains us all irrevocably."
 Satie is enraged at him invoking her father and condemns Picard as a traitor.
 Admiral Henry becomes disgusted with Satie's fanaticism and calls a halt to any additional investigation.
-Picard notes that such fanatics are well-disguised through apparent good words and deeds, and humanity must remain vigilant against them to protect their freedom.
+After they leave the ship, Picard discusses the incident with Worf, noting that humanity has not advanced as much beyond historical injustices as they would like to believe, and humanity must remain vigilant against fanatics such as Satie to protect their freedom.